 Poll: New Yorkers want Trump impeached, don’t want state split in 2

-ROCHESTER, N.Y.
-(WROC) — A new poll released Tuesday morning by the Siena Research Institute found that New Yorkers support impeaching and removing President Donald Trump.
+ROCHESTER, N.Y. (via WROC) — A new poll released Tuesday morning by the Siena Research Institute found that New Yorkers support impeaching and removing President Donald Trump.
 The poll also found that New Yorkers are not in favor of splitting NY into two states.

 Impeachment